bovem/bovem.github.io/content/posts/homelab/building-your-own-homelab/index.md

 * IPMI support
 * 2.5 Gigabit networking

 I planned on getting <a href="https://www.msi.com/Motherboard/PRO-B760M-A-WIFI-DDR4" target="_blank">MSI PRO B760M-A WIFI DDR4</a> but I got a better deal with <a href="https://www.msi.com/Motherboard/PRO-Z790-P-WIFI-DDR4" target="_blank">MSI PRO Z790-P WIFI DDR4</a> so I went with it.
-It has 2.5 Gigabit networking and 6x SATA ports which provides me option to add more drives in future.
+It has 2.5 Gigabit networking and 6x SATA ports which provides me the option to add more drives in the future.

 ## CPU Cooler
 Most CPUs come with an air cooler.
-But if you are using a high-end CPUs you might not be able to extract the complete performance using the default cooler.
+But if you are using high-end CPUs you might not be able to extract the complete performance using the default cooler.

-The options are: air cooling, custom water cooling and All-In-One (AIO) Liquid cooler.
+The options are air cooling, custom water cooling, and an All-In-One (AIO) Liquid cooler.
 You can make your decision based on your CPU, cooling performance, noise level, and ease of use.

 I went with <a href="https://www.corsair.com/br/en/Categories/Products/Liquid-Cooling/RGB-Liquid-CPU-Coolers/p/CW-9060053-WW" target="_blank">Corsair H100 RGB 240mm Liquid CPU Cooler</a> for its price and aesthetics.

 ## Memory
 At the time of writing the price of DDR5 memory is significantly higher than its MSRP so I opted for DDR4.

-I went with 2 x <a href="https://www.corsair.com/us/en/Categories/Products/Memory/VENGEANCE-LPX/p/CMK16GX4M1E3200C16" target="_blank">Corsair VENGEANCE LPX 16GB DDR4 DRAM Memory Kit</a> because its 3200MHz speed is adequate for my workloads.
+I went with 2 x <a href="https://www.corsair.com/us/en/Categories/Products/Memory/VENGEANCE-LPX/p/CMK16GX4M1E3200C16" target="_blank">Corsair VENGEANCE LPX 16GB DDR4 DRAM Memory Kit</a> because its 3200MHz speed is adequate for my workload.

 ## Storage
-Network Attached Storage (NAS) server is common self hosted service.
-With a NAS server you have your own cloud storage with no privacy concerns or subscriptions.
-That's why selecting the right storage device is important.
+Network Attached Storage (NAS) server is a common self-hosted service.
+With a NAS server, you have your cloud storage with no privacy concerns or subscriptions.
+That’s why selecting the right storage device is important.

 Along with drives for NAS you'll need additional storage for the OS/Hypervisor running on your homelab.

 ### Boot Drive
-Its ideal to store the OS/Hypervisor in a faster drive compared to the drives used for NAS, like NVMe or SATA Solid-State Drive (SSD).
+It's ideal to store the OS/Hypervisor in a faster drive compared to the drives used for NAS, like NVMe or SATA Solid-State Drive (SSD).

-I'm using <a href="https://www.kingston.com/en/ssd/nv2-nvme-pcie-ssd?capacity=1tb" target="_blank">Kingston NV2 PCIe 4.0 NVMe SSD </a> as the boot disk for Proxmox hypervisor.
+I'm using <a href="https://www.kingston.com/en/ssd/nv2-nvme-pcie-ssd?capacity=1tb" target="_blank">Kingston NV2 PCIe 4.0 NVMe SSD </a> as the boot disk for the Proxmox hypervisor.

 ### NAS Drives
-Although you can use any Hard Disk Drive (HDD) for your NAS server but NAS-rated hard drives provide advantages like
+Although you can use any Hard Disk Drive (HDD) for your NAS server NAS-rated hard drives provide advantages like

-* Optimization for read and write operations
+* Optimization for read-and-write operations
-* Relatively less vibrations compared to desktop hard drives
+* Relatively fewer vibrations compared to desktop hard drives
 * Rated for 24/7 operation

-If you are using two hard drives in mirror then it would be safer to have hard drives from different vendors.
+If you are using two hard drives in mirrored mode then its safer to source them from different vendors.

 I opted for <a href="https://www.westerndigital.com/en-in/products/internal-drives/wd-blue-desktop-sata-hdd#WD5000AZLX" target="_blank">WD Blue PC Desktop Hard Drive 2TB</a> and <a href="https://www.seagate.com/in/en/products/hard-drives/barracuda-hard-drive/" target="_blank">Seagate BarraCuda Hard Drives 2TB</a> as storage drives.
 I'll be running them in mirrored mode using TrueNAS.

 ## Power Supply Unit (PSU)
 Websites like <a href="https://outervision.com/power-supply-calculator" target="_blank">OuterVision Power Supply Calculator</a> could be used to calculate the power budget required by your PC build.
-It will be a better choice to select a power supply with higher wattage than required currently to ensure upgradability.
+It will be a better choice to select a power supply with a higher wattage than required currently to ensure upgradability.

-PSUs are rated as White, Bronze, Silver, Gold, Platinum and Titanium in the increasing order of their efficiency.
+PSUs are rated as White, Bronze, Silver, Gold, Platinum, and Titanium in the increasing order of their efficiency.
 A more efficient PSU will draw less power and run quieter.
 Hence, reducing your power bill.

-I opted for <a href="https://www.corsair.com/us/en/Categories/Products/Power-Supply-Units/Power-Supply-Units-Advanced/RM-Series%E2%84%A2-80-PLUS-Gold-Power-Supplies/p/CP-9020196-NA" target="_blank">Corsair RM Series™ RM850 — 850 Watt 80 PLUS® Gold Certified Fully Modular PSU</a> which provides 850W of wattage and that is enough to run my homelab while also providing option to add a Nvidia GeForce RTX 3070/RTX 4070 in future.
+I opted for <a href="https://www.corsair.com/us/en/Categories/Products/Power-Supply-Units/Power-Supply-Units-Advanced/RM-Series%E2%84%A2-80-PLUS-Gold-Power-Supplies/p/CP-9020196-NA" target="_blank">Corsair RM Series™ RM850 — 850 Watt 80 PLUS® Gold Certified Fully Modular PSU</a> which provides 850W of wattage and that is enough to run my homelab while also providing an option to add an Nvidia GeForce RTX 3070/RTX 4070 in the future.

 ## PCIe Expansion Cards
-If you are planning to use your homelab for video editing, animation, machine learning, gaming or any similar workloads then adding a GPU can improve the performance significantly.
+If you are planning to use your homelab for video editing, animation, machine learning, gaming, or any similar workloads then adding a GPU can improve the performance significantly.

 By adding a 10 Gigabit Network Interface Card (NIC) you can improve the access time to your services.